 installation folder (you may need to open a new terminal after installing

-$ conda install -c conda-forge obspy h5py future requests tornado flake8 pytest mock basemap pyqt pip jsonschema responses pyqtgraph pytest-xdist
+$ conda install -c conda-forge obspy h5py requests tornado flake8 pytest mock basemap pyqt pip jsonschema responses pyqtgraph pytest-xdist

 A possible complication arises if you are running on a server without a